 Margaret Sands: The Land and Water We Drink

 Be a presenter:

 Want to present your exciting and important idea?
-Slides are due for loading & review by August 10th.
+Slides are due for loading & review in advance.
 Have something you feel 6 minutes and 40 seconds worth of passion about?
-Submit!
+Let us know!